We are recycling nitrogen from waste water

 Instead, EasyMining has developed a technique to purify waste water through chemical deposition of the nitrogen.
-In the process, which is patented, the water is treated with an adsorbent that deposits the nitrogen in crystals which can then be separated from the waste water.
-The nitrogen is extracted from the crystals and becomes a fertilizer while the adsorbent is reused.
-Nitrogen fertilizer can be used in agriculture, where nitrogen is one of the most important nutrients.
-This reduces the need to produce new nitrogen fertilizer with methods that are energy-intensive.
+In the process, which is patented, the water is treated with an precipitant that deposits the nitrogen in crystals which can then be separated from the waste water.
+The nitrogen is extracted from the crystals and becomes a fertiliser while the precipitant is reused.
+Nitrogen fertiliser can be used in agriculture, where nitrogen is one of the most important nutrients.
+This reduces the need to produce new nitrogen fertiliser with methods that are energy-intensive.
 Agriculture's carbon footprint can thereby be reduced.

 "When sewage works use our method, they are reducing their emissions of nitrogen compounds into nearby water, thus reducing their carbon climate footprint and at a lower cost.
 Through recovering nitrogen, which is a valuable nutrient, they are making a real contribution to the circular economy," says Jan Svärd, CEO of EasyMining.

-"Up to now, manufacture of nitrogen fertilizer has been associated with energy consumption and climate emissions.
-EasyMining's chemical process means that we are moving away from that and can capture both the nitrogen and the adsorbent.
-We also utilise the nitrogen, which becomes fertilizer, and the adsorbent is circulated back into the process.
+"Up to now, manufacture of nitrogen fertiliser has been associated with energy consumption and climate emissions.
+EasyMining's chemical process means that we are moving away from that and can capture both the nitrogen and the precipitant.
+We also utilise the nitrogen, which becomes fertiliser, and the precipitant is circulated back into the process.
 This chemical deposition process is also easier to control, in comparison with the biological process, and we can extract a high concentration of nitrogen," says Patrik Enfält, business developer at EasyMining.

 Removing nitrogen from sewage water